-The Valle d’Aosta is a region rich in history and Etroubles is no less important in this aspect.
+The Aosta Valley is a region with a rich history and Etroubles is no less relevant on this aspect.

 The ancient village, with its characteristic stone houses with roofs in flagstone and a magnificent view of the mountains of Les Aguilles de l’Artanavaz, is a stop that cannot be missed along the historical Via Francigena, which goes from Canterbury to Rome.

 Since 2005, hosting important works by world famous artists in its narrow streets, the ancient village has been transformed into an open-air museum entitled “À Etroubles avant toi sont passés…”.

 The Museum, which can be visited 365 days per year, 24 hours per day, is inspired by the pilgrimage that used to pass along the main road, which connects northern and southern Europe.